HTML Web Workers API

 • Data crunching — aggregate analytics, sort large tables, or run simulations.

-• File parsing — read CSV, JSON, or log files without blocking typing or scrolling.
+• File parsing — read CSV, JSON, or logs without blocking typing or scrolling.

-• Media processing — resize images, decode audio, or build waveform data.
+• Media processing — resize images, decode audio, or build waveforms.

 • Games and editors — pathfinding, physics ticks, or syntax highlighting in the background.